qu-gg/BnB-LootGenerator/README.md

 <h1> Bunkers & Badasses: LootGenerator </h1>

-LootGenerator is a local- and web-based application to handle Gun and Lootsplosion generation in the Nerdvana TTRPG, <a href="https://nerdvanagames.myshopify.com/">Bunkers & Badasses</a>.
+LootGenerator is a local- and (soon-to-be) web-based application to handle Gun and Lootsplosion generation in the Nerdvana TTRPG, <a href="https://nerdvanagames.myshopify.com/">Bunkers & Badasses</a>.
 Additionally, it includes transcribed roll tables from the source book for all item types in the game.

 ## Running:
 There are two ways to use LootGenerator, either through the local application or by using the web application <a href=''>TBD URL NAME</a>.